Water retention occurs when excess fluids build up inside your body.

 If you often eat meals that are high in salt, such as many processed foods, your body may retain water.
-These foods are actually the biggest dietary source of sodium.
+In fact, these foods are the biggest dietary source of sodium.

 The most common advice for reducing water retention is to decrease sodium intake.
 However, the evidence behind this is mixed.

-On the other hand, one study of healthy men found that increased sodium intake did not cause body fluid retention, so this may depend on the individual (5).
+On the other hand, one study in healthy men did not find the same effect, so results may depend on the individual (5).

 Magnesium is a very important mineral.